Course Outline ENG 2MM3

 Course Description:

 Fundamentals of electromechanical energy conversion.
-Motors and generators, transformers, single and polyphase power circuits, polyphase synchronous and induction machines, power measurements.
+Motors and generators, transformers, single and three-phase power circuits, three-phase induction motor, power measurements.

 Prerequisites: